AmirAshvins/how-to-use-CLion/docs/PROC1-Create-a-new-project.md

 1. Open CLion.

-   You should now be in the [starting window]
+   You should now be in the [starting window].

 2. Click **New Project**.